- Legislative development and recognition of laws and institutions

 The Akwesasne Law Enactment Procedure involves the following five (5) phases of development:

 Phase I – Development of Proposed Law: This phase can be initiated by the Mohawk Council of Akwesasne or by a petition from Akwesasronon.
-A Working Task Group is then established and provided a mandate to develop legislation on the identified subject.
+A mandate to develop legislation on the identified subject matter is provided to the Akwesasne Legislative Commission and Technicians.

 Phase II – Acceptance of Proposed Akwesasne Law In Principle: After a draft law has been developed in Phase I, the proposed legislation is brought to a Council Meeting for acceptance in principle.